-Steps to enable Filebeat load balancing:
+Steps to enable Filebeat load balancing for Elasticsearch output:

 - Open the Filebeat configuration file.